r4space/sUAS-ODK-forms/README.md

 1. Setup [Aggregate](https://opendatakit.org/use/aggregate/) Aggregate on a internet accessible server
 2. Customise a form to your own needs, see:
 - The ODK example form [here](https://opendatakit.org/wp-content/uploads/2013/06/sample_xlsform.xls)
-- The xml form sytax documentation [here](http://xlsform.org/)
+- The xls form sytax documentation is [here](http://xlsform.org/)
-3. Create a form out of a xls document by uploading it [here](http://opendatakit.org/xiframe/) and downloading the resulting xml form.
+3. Create an xml form out of a xls document by uploading it [here](http://opendatakit.org/xiframe/) and downloading the resulting xml form.
 ![](./images/Convert1.png)
 4. Upload your custom xml form to your aggregate server and start capturing data.